Beer-Soaked Buffalo Wings

 - Preheat oven to 425 degrees F. Line two large rimmed baking sheets with aluminum foil; coat foil with cooking spray.

-- Season wings with ground red pepper and salt, and place on prepared baking sheets.
-Bake 30 minutes.
+- Bake 30 minutes.
 Turn wings over and cook 25 to 30 more minutes, or until crispy and no pink remains.

 - In a large bowl, combine cayenne pepper sauce, butter, and reserved 1/3 cup beer; mix well.
 Add chicken wings and toss until evenly coated.
 Serve immediately.

-Be sure to use cayenne pepper sauce instead of regular hot pepper sauce because that would make these REALLY spicy!
-And if you prefer less of a kick, use less ground red pepper.
+- Be sure to use cayenne pepper sauce instead of regular hot pepper sauce because that would make these REALLY spicy!

 Report Inappropriate Comment